masc-ucsc/docs/docs/pyrope/03-bundle.md

 * When used inside a selector `[...]`.
 * When used after an `in` operator followed by a `{` like in a `for` and `match` statements.
 * For the inputs in a match statement
-* When the function types only have input.

 ```
 fcall 1,2         // same as: fcall(1,2)